mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Markdown

+* can view source and preview side-by-side with live updating,
+  * click button in tab of the file that shows side by side rectangles and a magnifying glass
 * stays up to date with changes in tab containing raw Markdown
-* to view source and preview side-by-side with live updating, click button in tab of the file that shows side by side rectangles and a magnifying glass
 * when finshed, close the preview tab
 * Prettier formats Markdown if you have it configured to "formatOnSave"
-  * renumbers ordered lists
+  * renumbers ordered lists and more
 * can customize CSS used in preview
   * add `markdown.styles": ["markdown.css"],` to settings
     and place the `.css` file in each workspace directory